And so it continues here. I'm out of quotes at the moment.

 About how characters should be different from the author.

 That's true.
 However, the narrators are not necessarily duplicates of the author (although Pudge may debatably be so, as he won't admit to just how much of Looking for Alaska is true.
 The school itself is certainly very similar to his own boarding school, and he and Pudge share a fondness for famous last words.)
 When I write, I steal certain aspects of myself and apply them to my characters, and do the same to other people I know.
-You stole our names for The House
+You stole our names for The House.

 I am a big believer in the idea that writing novels is a fantastic form of psychotherapy.
 Some such novels are well-disguised and good enough that you can work through your own issues and still entertain others.
 Some (such as my own When the Sun Was In Your Hair) are most definitely not and should never see the light of day ever ever ever.